dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     1. Otherwise, add `value` to `set`.

 1. The result of the literal expression is `set`.
+If the literal is constant, make the set immutable.

 ### Maps